The Tragic Real-Life Story Of Dolly Parton

 Advertisement

-In 1974 Parton was 28-years-old and intent upon pursuing a solo career, but that meant breaking with her long-time mentor. collaborator, and friend, Porter Wagoner.
-She'd been appearing on his television show for seven years and, for Parton, it was long past time to go out on her own.
+In 1974, Parton was 28 years old and intent upon pursuing a solo career, but that meant breaking with her long-time mentor, collaborator, and friend, Porter Wagoner.
+She'd been appearing on his television show for years and, for Parton, it was long past time to go out on her own.
 She'd planned to remain on the show for five years; she'd lasted seven.
 She'd paid her dues.
 Wagoner disagreed.
 In fact, he was distraught over her decision to leave and tried to talk her out of it.
-In this recounting of the breakup in The Boot, Parton claims she tackled the situation the best way she knew how — by writing a song.
+Parton has claimed she tackled the situation the best way she knew how — by writing a song.
 After confronting Wagoner, she went home and wrote "I Will Always Love You."
 The next day, she performed it for him, and, deeply touched, Wagoner let her go.

 Advertisement